-Insertion Order, most commonly known as IO is the piece of document which depicts the agreement made between the publisher and advertiser to run a campaign.
-It is the last step of the direct deals.
-Once an insertion order is signed, the advertiser has to run the ads on your site(s) for the specified amount of time and impressions.
+An insertion order in advertising is an agreement between a publisher and an advertiser to run an ad campaign.
+It is the final step of a direct deal.
+Once an IO is signed, the advertiser has to honor the pre-agreed terms for the specified period.

-Insertion order contains all sorts of information related to an advertising campaign.
+IO typically contains all crucial parameters of the advertising campaign.
 This includes,

 - Starting date,

 - Cost of the campaign.